hyperbricks/hx-mirror/README.md

 A lightweight [HTMX](https://htmx.org) extension for mirroring content: declaratively syncs an element’s innerHTML to one or more targets using the hx-mirror attribute after HTMX swap events (`htmx:afterSwap`, `htmx:oobAfterSwap`).

-Got it — here’s how the **Quick Start** section could look at the very top of your README before all the detailed explanations:

 ---

 # hx-mirror